wasilewskiJ/nalewak/README.md

 The pouring area of "nalewak" in current camera position is specified in `vertices.txt`.
 There are listed pixel coordinates of pouring area vertices in the following order: top-left, top-right, bottom-right, bottom-left.
 If you will change camera position/pouring area, then you need to take a new photo with cups in the corners of the area, and put them inside `vertices.txt` in order as mentioned earlier.

+You can connect to RPi via ssh.
+The WiFi network from the "KN SNS AUTOMATYK" workshop is set up by default.
+If you connect to it, the RPi's address is 192.168.0.201.
+If you'd like to add a new WiFi, check out: https://community.octoprint.org/t/wifi-setup-and-troubleshooting/184#heading--edit-WiFi-logon-info
+Or connect the RPi to a monitor and keyboard.
+You can also configure the hotspot option.

 ## Contents overview ##
 - **vision_system/** - vision_system module
   - `vision_system.py` - runs all vision_system submodules